KittyGiraudel/site/_posts/2013-08-12-sass-functions.md

 }
 ```

-Here is how it works: you give it a value and the unit you want to convert your value into (let's say `30grad` into `turn`).
+Here is how it works: you give it a value and the unit you want to convert your value into (let’s say `30grad` into `turn`).
 If both are recognized as valid units for the function, the current value is first converted into degrees, then converted from degrees into the asked unit.
 Damn clever and pretty useful!

 ```scss
 $angle-deg: 30deg;